Last updated on

 - (Or something else)

-We can call all this friction.
+We can call all of those points friction.
 Differences aren’t necessarily bad – they are what makes it fascinating to meet people.
 But it can be bad to spend too much time with a friend you don’t really sync with.

 If this is the case, you can try limiting time with this friend to just once a month.